 2010 – 2019: Years of Industry

 From 2010 to 2019, Callaway would release 41 golf irons, and that’s not including any of their other clubs.
-The original Apex iron released in 2013.
+The original Apex iron was released in 2013.
 We would see it released again as an improved version in 2015 and 2019.
 This was a wildly successful series and another breakthrough from Callaway.

 A year later in 2014, Callaway made headlines again.
 This time for re-launching their Big Bertha irons after a six-year hiatus.
 They shifted the focus of these irons toward distance and included their 360 Face Cup technology.
 Interestingly, the inspiration for this came from the Big Bertha woods line.
 The technology made the face both thinner and larger.